Warning: Graphic Images, Strong Language, and Medical Procedures

 L – used for programs with occasional coarse language:

 Mike’s formative years were spent in the Army.
 And shit happens.
+Read more about Dr. Shertz’s background.

 MP – used for programs containing medical procedures:

-Including some casualties where their genitals are exposed as necessary to describe the information at hand, references to use of medications to treat casualties at the paramedic level, and videos demonstrating, for instance, bleeding patterns.
+Including some casualties where their genitals are exposed as necessary to describe the information at hand, references to the use of medications to treat casualties at the paramedic level, and videos demonstrating, for instance, bleeding patterns.

 Parents should use caution in determining whether this class is appropriate for their older children to watch.
 Although my daughter saw the majority of the material by age 13, it was not all at once.
+And she tells us we are weird, so there’s that.